lylin17/fruit_class/README.md

 	<pre><code>docker run -v $(pwd):/data preprocess_data</code></pre>

-3. If unit testing of the data preprocess code in the image is required, pytest (with the appropriate flags, e.g. -v for verbose) can be ran instead as follows:
+3. If unit testing of code in the image is required, pytest(with the appropriate flags, e.g. -v for verbose) can be ran instead as follows:

 	<pre><code>docker run -v $(pwd):/data preprocess_data --rm pytest -v</code></pre>